MSoup/MSoup/README.md

 ### Software Engineer - Cloud Residency - Slalom
 _April 2023 - Present_
-Develop, test, and debug cloud full-stack applications, including serverless applications, using software engineering best practices.
+- Architected and provisioned infrastructure to support a highly available web application in AWS
+- Produced a total cost of ownership estimate for the proposed solution
-Architect and provision infrastructure to support a cloud three-tier web application using well-architected best practices.
+- Provisioned infrastructure to support a three-tier web application and deployed to AWS
+- Developed a serverless full stack application using React, API Gateway, Lambda, Cognito and DynamoDB
+- Utilized Terraform to deploy infrastructure to support a web application
+- Architected and provisioned CI/CD pipeline to automate deployment of code using Jenkins and AWS developer tooling
+- Created technical documentation that can be referred to by development team

 ### Software Engineer - Innovature Technologies
 _June 2022 - April 2023_
-Lead a team of engineers on a SaaS product that drives the advertising of world renowned companies.
+Lead a team of engineers on a SaaS product that drives the advertising of numerous world renowned companies.
 Tasks involved acting as a bridge to lead communication between Japanese and English developers.
-Tech Stack: VueJS, AWS (EC2, ALB, Redis, Cloudformation)
+Tech Stack: VueJS, AWS (EC2, ALB, RDS, Redis, Cloudformation)

 ### System Engineer - Triplet R&D
 _August 2021 - June 2022_
-Met with Japanese clients to provide tech solutions to existing pain points.
+Built dashboards for automotive companies and lead the initiative to revamp legacy parts monitoring applications.
 Tech Stack: Javascript, Python (Django Rest Framewok)

 Accomplishments: